 Welcome HOME!
 From the time you move into Marietta to moving out of your first year into your second year as a Pioneer, your First Year Experience will:

-- Help you Engage in Academics by informing you of key campus resources such as your advisor, the course catalog, and support services including peer tutors and the Academic Resource Center; expectations for college-level work, especially in your First Year Seminar course; and policies and procedures that will help ensure success.
+- Help you Engage in Academics by informing you of key campus resources such as your advisor, the course catalog, and support services including peer tutors and the Academic Resource Center; expectations for college-level work, especially in your PIO101 course; and policies and procedures that will help ensure success.

-- Help you Engage in Campus and Community through discovering fun and friendship in Community Living programming, clubs and organizations, and events ranging from Trivia Night to recent films in the big dome of the Planetarium; supporting and participating in athletics; opportunities for service and civic engagement and social, cultural and community-based events that offer meaningful interaction with others to help you become engaged members of the local and global community.
+- Help you Engage in Campus and Community through discovering fun and friendship in Community Living programming, clubs and organizations, and events, supporting and participating in athletics, opportunities for service and civic engagement and cultural and community-based activities that offer meaningful interaction with others to help you become engaged members of the local and global community.